ashiklom/pecan.book/users_guide/basic_users_guide/Getting-started.md

 ### Additional PEcAn Modules and Tools
+The packages listed below were developed by the PEcAn team.
+Some are used within the workflow itself and others stand alone for now.
+Please take a look through their documentation to get a better feel for the utilities of f PEcAn.

 | Package name | documentation | source code | description |
 |:---|:---|:---|:---|
 |**Utilities**| | |